Nextdoor/conductor-open/README.md

 ## Introduction

-Conductor is a Continious Deployment (CI) tool for cherry-picked changes.
+Conductor is a Continious Deployment (CD) tool for cherry-picked changes.
 It is useful in large enterprises with many engineers working on a codebase.
 Conductor helps make more frequent releases with smaller increments of changelists, so that changes can be landed more frequently into releases.
 This prevents a large amount of changes from being backed up and reverted due to a slow and cumbersome release cycle.

 Central to Conductor's  workflow is the concept of a train.
 Trains are our smallest unit of deployable code.
 Commits on a train are deployed to production in a process driven by the engineers themselves.
 When you cherrypick a change, there are two possibilities: